Project – 40,000,000 SEO urls in SQL

 6. Then I drop the in-memory table and move on to processing the next dataset

-7. While I processing the next dataset in C# for all the appropriate business rules the SQL server has a change to update the index and be ready for the next insert or delete.
+7. While I was processing the next dataset in C# for all the appropriate business rules the SQL server had a chance to update the index and be ready for the next insert or delete.

 Great – all that worked.
 Now onto how to display the chosen (persistently chosen) 8 links on a specific page.
-Selecting 8 records out 40,000,000 records per page view was not an option, putting too high of a load on the server.
+Selecting 8 records out of 60,000,000 records per page view was not an option, putting too high of a load on the SQL server.
 Enter Azure Redis Cache – Did I mention that this process had to run and run well on Azure VM with SQL Server installed?
+At the time Azure VMs only had regular hard drives, not SSDs, and performance was much slower than is available right now.

-So the final piece of the puzzle was pre-processing all 40,000,000 links into Azure Redis Cache, each set of 8 links would get a key specific to a web page.
-At run-rime pages would have nothing to do with SQL, they just ask Azure Redis Cache if the Key is in the Cache and if yes, they get it, de-serialize it into list of links and display it on the page.
+So the final piece of the puzzle was pre-processing all 60,000,000 links into Azure Redis Cache, each set of 8 links would get a key specific to a web page.
+At run-rime pages would have nothing to do with SQL, they just ask Azure Redis Cache if the Key is in the Cache and if yes, they get it, de-serialize it into a list of links, and display it on the page.

-I was pretty pleased with the result, the whole process now takes about 2-3 hours to run, and while it’s running since there is no direct link to customers/directories websites, only after the process pushed the updates to Azure Redis Cache then changes become visible.
-And this ended my saga into nightly processing of over 40,000,000 SEO Links.
+I was pretty pleased with the result, the whole process now takes about 1-2 hours to run, and while it’s running since there is no direct link to customers/directories websites, only after the process pushes the updates to Azure Redis Cache then changes become visible.
+This ended my saga of nightly processing of over 60,000,000 SEO Links in SQL server with .NET and C#.

 Please let me know if you have any questions or comments.